Top 25 Most Popular Pakistani Foods

-It is strong on spices and full of fat so you might want to take is easy if you have any preexisting medical conditions.
+But the best butt karahi is known to be made in Islamabad, Pakistan’s capital city.
+It is strong on spices, but also comes with a high fat content so you might want to take it easy if you have any preexisting medical conditions.

 It is worth noting that the use of different spices leads to subtle disparities taste-wise.
 But in most commercial cases, chicken is used in place of mutton.
-Sajji is a popular street food in most cities and the mildly seasoned chicken and piquant aromas will definitely catch your attention.
+Sajji is a popular street food in Pakistan and the mildly seasoned chicken and piquant aromas will definitely catch your attention.

 With chicken being cheap and readily available, much is made of the humble capon.
-Marinated in a combination of spices and yogurt infuses the entire bird in delicate flavors.
+Marinated in a combination of spices and yogurt infuses the entire bird with delicate flavors.

 10. Kashmiri Biryani

-You could reasonably say this is similar to pulao, but in fact it isn’t.
-Both are rice dishes generously seasoned spices.
+You could reasonably say this is similar to pulao, but in fact, it isn’t.
+Both are rice dishes with generously seasoned spices.
 However, biryani is served as a main dish, unlike pulao, which is a side dish for gravy-based dishes such as dar.